 For financial reporting purposes, the University is considered a special-purpose government engaged only in business-type activities.
-Accordingly, the Universitv's financial statements have been economic presented usina the resources measurement focus and the accrual basis of accounting.
-Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred.
-Student tuition and auxiliary enterprise fees are presented net of scholarships and fellowships applied to student accounts, while stipends and other payments made directly to students are presented as scholarship and fellowship expenses.
+Accordingly, the financial University's statements have been presented usina the economic resources measurement focus and the accrual basis of accounting.
+Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred. tuition and auxiliary enterprise fees are presented net of scholarships and fellowships applied to student accounts, while stipends and other payments made directly to students are presented as scholarship and fellowship expenses.
 All significant intra-agency transactions have been eliminated.